Robert Peirce (engineer): Career

 Peirce was trained as a civil engineer in Manchester, England before moving to the Penang, Straits Settlements in 1891.

 He started his career articled to Mr. R. Vawser, M. Inst.
-C.E., of Manchester but spent several years in Birmingham, where he was engaged as resident engineer for the corporation working on the construction of cable tramways.
+C.E., of Manchester but spent several years in Birmingham, where he was engaged as resident engineer for the corporation working on the construction of cable trams.
 Before arriving in Penang, Peirce was employed as assistant to Pritchard & Co., civil engineers, of London and Birmingham.

 1891–1901 : Penang Municipal Engineer

 Peirce was engineer to the Municipal Commissioners of George Town, Penang from 1891 to 1901.
 He was rumoured to be in contention for the same role in Singapore in 1895 but remained in Penang till 1901.
-He made a revealing public comment in 1900 when, urging the Penang Magistrate to deal severely with water wasters, he said average water consumption in Penang "far exceeded that of Singapore."
+He made a revealing public comment in 1900 when, urging the Penang Magistrate to deal severely with water wasters, he said average water consumption in Penang "far exceeded that of Singapore".
 His focus on "water wasters" would continue in Singapore.

-He won the competition to design the Jubilee Clock Tower to commemorate the diamond jubilee of Queen Victoria The gleaming whitewashed tower is topped by a Moorish dome.
+He won the competition to design the Jubilee Clock Tower to commemorate the diamond jubilee of Queen Victoria.
+The gleaming whitewashed tower is topped by a Moorish dome.
 It has four tiers: the base is octagon-shaped and the following two tiers comprise four distinct sections with elaborate windows, balconies and a working clock on each side.
 The topmost tier is rounded off with Roman pillars and topped with a golden dome cupola.
 The six steps leading up to the main entrance denote the number of decades of Queen Victoria's reign.

 Jalan Peirce in Penang is named after the Municipal Engineer.

 In 1901, on receiving the news that Peirce is likely to leave Penang and accept the post of Municipal Engineer in Singapore, the Pinang Gazette commented on the improvements made and the smoothness of operations in the department and that his departure is "Penang's loss was Singapore's gain".